How Much Does it Cost to Buy a Patent: Everything You Need to Know

 The complexity and scope of nonprovisional utility patent applications varies significantly.
 Typically, fees for preparing and filing a nonprovisional patent application range from $10,000 to $17,000.
 This includes preparing and filing the application, communication with the client, etc. It does not include the payment of the issue fee, maintenance fees, etc. Those costs are borne by the patent applicant.
 Applicant should expect to pay between $25,00 and $30,000 when all is said and done.
 These costs are typically spread out over the course of three to four years.

 Design patent applications are used to protect the unique appearance of a given product.
 These applications are necessarily limited in scope.
 However, in the right situation, a design patent application can be the perfect fit for a given product.

 If you are considering applying for a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twillo.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Twillo.